spacesprotocol/spaces-website/content/index.md

 In scenarios where multiple bids are placed simultaneously on the same Space UTXO, only one bid will succeed in burning the coins.
 This is because other bids will attempt to spend a UTXO that has already been spent and their transaction will be rejected by Bitcoin full nodes.
 Similar techniques have been used in the past to implement Dutch auctions[^7], although they do not allow for arbitrary bids and may require a larger on-chain footprint to implement for this purpose.

-Protocol specific rules are enforced through a client-side consensus node.
-For example, bids must be in ascending order.
-Attempting to bid a lower amount is technically possible but it violates a protocol rule which causes the auction to be invalidated and as a result the offending bidder will lose their coins.
-Additionally, it's important to open auctions with zero or low initial bids since if two auctions for the same name open simultaneously, only the first auction will be recognized.
+Protocol-specific rules are enforced through a client-side consensus node.
+For example, spending the auctioned UTXO without following the auction pattern or attempting to register the Space before the safe closing period is technically possible, but it violates a protocol rule, which causes the auction to be invalidated.
+As a result, the offending bidder will lose their coins.
+Additionally, it's important to open auctions with zero or low initial bids.
+If two auctions for the same name open simultaneously, only the first auction will be recognized.